 We help teens both individually and as a family, depending on the teen and families needs and goals.

 Parents and caregivers are an important part of a teens growth and development.
 When a teen is struggling they may want to work with a therapist individually.
 Family therapy in addition to individual therapy can help relieve parent and caregivers anxiety, it can help bridge communication gaps and help with managing conflict.
-To learn more about family therapy for you and your teen click here.

 The world is experiencing quite a mix of reactions to the coronavirus spread.
 Though our youth are reportedly at low risk of being negatively impacted by the virus medically, many are having a hard time reconciling the impact this crisis has on them.